discord-net/Discord.Net/docs/faq/commands/commands.md

 ## How does `RunMode.Async` work, and why is Discord.Net *not* using it by default?

-`RunMode.Async` works by spawning a new `Task` with an unawaited [Task.Run], essentially making `ExecuteAsyncInternalAsync`, the task that is used to invoke the command task, to be finished on a different thread.
-This means that [ExecuteAsync] will be forced to return a successful [ExecuteResult] regardless of the actual execution result.
+`RunMode.Async` works by spawning a new `Task` with an unawaited [Task.Run], essentially making the task that is used to invoke the command task to be finished on a different thread.
+This design means that [ExecuteAsync] will be forced to return a successful [ExecuteResult] regardless of the actual execution result.

 The following are the known caveats with `RunMode.Async`,

-1. You can potentially introduce race condition.
+1. You can potentially introduce a race condition.
-2. Unnecessary overhead caused by [async state machine].
+2. Unnecessary overhead caused by the [async state machine].
 3. [ExecuteAsync] will immediately return [ExecuteResult] instead of other result types (this is particularly important for those who wish to utilize [RuntimeResult] in 2.0).